gh-unit/gh-unit/README.md

 # GHUnit

-GHUnit is a test framework for Objective-C (Mac OS X 10.5 and iPhone 2.0 and above).
+GHUnit is a test framework for Objective-C (Mac OS X 10.5 and iPhone 2.x/3.x).
 It can be used with SenTestingKit, GTM or by itself.

 For example, your test cases will be run if they subclass any of the following: